-20 Shades Of Beauty is a personal imagemaking system for women that integrates one’s authentic traits (coloring, geometry and mannerism) in 20 distinct style identities.
+20 Shades Of Beauty is a personal imagemaking system that integrates one’s authentic traits (coloring, geometry and mannerism) in 20 distinct style identities.
+It can also be used for branding.
 I developed this structure in order to consolidate 2 classic exemplary personal analysis theories (Caygill and Kibbe) into one, for easy use and understanding and as an initial step of personal analysis.

 20 ESSENTIAL GROUPS